pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ```

 Thanks to the max-age setting, a connection is eventually recreated on the client side, and as a side effect, new server
 instances are resolved via DNS.
-So eventually, there is traffic on all server instances (check their logs or client
+So ultimately, there is traffic on all server instances (check their logs or client
 logs).

 Clean up